frederic-perez/AmE-dictionary/data/idioms.md

 __pull a prank (on someone)__ To carry out a trick, deception, or practical joke (against someone). _It turns out that the supposed alien visitors that people had been seeing were just a bunch of teenagers pulling a prank on the town._ _I’ve got a great plan to pull a prank on the school for April Fools’ Day._
 __pull a U-ie__ :two: To make a U-turn.
 Primarily heard in US, Australia.
 __pull an all-nighter__ :two: To remain awake all night long, especially so as to study or to complete something. _I was a bit of a procrastinator in college, so I tended to pull a lot of all-nighters._
+__pull it out__ In general, the phrase “pull it out” is often used to describe a situation where someone is able to find or discover something, or find an answer, solution, or idea that they had not previously thought of.
 __pull over__ _On that summer road trip, we pulled over every night to get out and stretch._
 __pull rank__ _He pulled rank and told the pilot to shut up._
 __pull someone’s leg__ :three: To make a playful attempt to fool or deceive someone. _You’re pulling my leg._ _Just pulling your leg, Mom._